-As a general rule, when a business interacts with a customer via the business's website or app, the business engages in an activity within the customer's state.
-Presenting static text or photos on a website does not in itself constitute an activity within those states where customers are located.
+As a general rule, when a business interacts with a customer via the business's website or app, the business engages in a business activity within the customer's state.
+However, for purposes of this Statement, when a business presents static text or photos on its website, that presentation does not in itself constitute a business activity within those states where the business's customers are located.

 Following are examples of activities conducted by a business that operates a website offering for sale only items of tangible personal property, unless otherwise indicated.
 In each case, customer orders are approved or rejected, and the products are shipped from a location outside of the customer's state.
 The business has no contacts with the customer's state other than what is indicated.
-[Examples should not be interpreted to mean that other scenarios either are protected or not protected, since every scenario requires a separate assessment of all relevant facts.]